xiaohw7/cgmoi/README.md

 The machine also includes a stepper motor that spins the top plate, and linear actuators to raise and lower the load cells in order to measure CG.

-The stepper motor, linear actuator, accelerometer, and load cells are controlled by and wired to an Arduino mega board.
+The stepper motor, linear actuator, accelerometer, load cells and other components are controlled by and wired to an Arduino mega board.
 The Arduino could then be plugged into a laptop running the Arduino IDE where code could be uploaded to run the cgmoi machine.